|Building:||Dunton Tower, Room 926|

 |Degrees:||Ph.D.
 (University of Oregon), Master of Business Administration (Claremont Graduate University), Master of Business (Universidad de Ciencias Empresiarales y Sociales, Argentina), Bachelor of Science in Accounting (Universidade Federal do Rio Grande do Sul, Brazil)|

-Luciara Nardon is an Associate Professor of International Business at the Sprott School of Business, Carleton University.
+Luciara Nardon is an Associate Professor of International Business at the Sprott School of Business, and Director of the Centre for Research and Education on Women and Work (CREWW) at Carleton University.
 She obtained her PhD in International Management and Strategy at the University of Oregon in 2005.

 Her research interests include: